Locking-out Tagging-out Refers To The Practice Of

 Step 8: Maintenance/Servicing

 Once the equipment has been de-energized and verified, the necessary maintenance or servicing activities can be performed.
-It is essential to follow all safety procedures and use appropriate personal protective equipment (PPE) during maintenance or servicing activities.
+This is genuinely important to follow all safety procedures and use appropriate personal protective equipment (PPE) during maintenance or servicing activities.

 Step 9: Removal of LOTO

 After the maintenance or servicing is complete and the equipment is ready to be returned to service, the locks and tags can be removed.
-Before removing the locks and tags, the person who applied them should inspect the equipment to ensure that all tools and materials have been removed and that the equipment is safe to be returned to service.
-Each lock should be removed by the employee who applied it.
+Before removing the locks and tags, the person who applied them should inspect the equipment to confirm that all tools and materials have been removed and that the equipment is safe to be returned to service.
+Each lock should be removed by the employee who applied it Less friction, more output..

 Step 10: Notification